matloff/fastStat/README.md

 s.e.(&#x100;) = S/n<sup>0.5</sup>

-(use s instead of s if you wish).
+(use s instead of s if you wish; it won't matter below).

-But most estimators are not only biased, but also lack simple adjustments like that for s above.
+But most estimators are not only biased, but also lack simple adjustments like that for S<sup>2</sup> above.
 So, one must accept bias in general, and consider its implications.

 In that light, let's return to the discussion of standard error in the last lesson.
-We stated that an estimator with small standard error would likely be near the population value it is estimating, but note now that that argument depended on the estimator being unbiased.
+We stated that an estimator with small standard error would likely be near the population value it is estimating.
+But note now that that argument depended on the estimator being unbiased.

-But it is much more optimistic, actually.
-Say an estimator has bias of size o(1/n), as above.
-Typically the size of the standard error is o(1/n<sup>0.5</sup>).
+But the situation is much more optimistic, actually.
+Say an estimator has bias of size O(1/n), as above.
+Typically the size of the standard error is O(1/n<sup>0.5</sup>).
 In other words, the bias is small relative to the standard error, so the argument in the last lesson still holds.

 ## Lesson INDICATORS:  Indicator Variables

 Often X has only the values only 1 and 0, indicating the presence or absence of some trait.
-That is the case in the opinion poll, for example, where the respondent replies yes (1) or not-yes (0).
+That is the case in the opinion poll, for example, where the respondent replies Yes (1) or not-Yes (0).
 Such a variable is called an *indicator variable*, as it indicates whether the trait is present or not.

-In this case, &#x100; reduces to the proportion of 1s, as with q, the proportion of yes responses to the opinion poll.
+In this case, &#x100; reduces to the proportion of 1s, as with Q, the proportion of Yes responses to the opinion poll.
 After some algebraic simplification, it turns out that

-s<sup>2</sup> = &#x100; (1-&#x100;) / n
+S<sup>2</sup> = &#x100; (1-&#x100;) / n

 (or use n-1 instead of n for s).

 ## Lesson CI:  Confidence Intervals

-In our opinion poll example, q is called a *point estimate* of q.
-We would also like to have an interval estimate, which gives a range of values.
+In our opinion poll example, Q is called a *point estimate* of q.
+We would also like to have an *interval estimate*, which gives a range of values.
 If say in in an election, the results of an opinion poll are reported as, "Candidate X has support of 62.1% of the voters, with a margin of 3.9%," it is saying,